 The Underhanded Crypto Contest is the same but for cryptography.
 We welcome backdoors in implementations of cryptography (in any language) as well as backdoors at the design level so that any implementation of the design would contain a weakness.

-This year, we’re accepting all kinds of submissions, as long as they have something to do with cryptography.
+This year, we are once again accepting all kinds of submissions, as long as they have something to do with cryptography.
 Your entry can take the form of a patch to the code of an existing cryptography project, a description of the way you could modify an existing design to add a backdoor, your own design for an entirely new cryptosystem, or anything you’d like.
 Of course, entries that come with a proof of concept implementation or are very well explained are most likely to be rated highly by our judges.

 To help you out, here’s are a couple of categories we’d like to see submissions for this year.